axr167/interview-prep/technical-rounds/04-Dynamic Programming/README.md

 # How to determine the size of the cache?

 The cache size can be determined by looking at changing input variables in the recurrence relation.
-If
+If there exists 1 variable n that changes in the relation, then the size of cache is at most 'n' if there exist 2 variables (m, n) the size of the cache is at most mxn and so on.

+**[NOTE]: The size of the cache can be reduced this is just the upper limit**

+Let us consider some examples.
+Consider the recurrence relations below:

+1. f(n) = f(n-1) + f(n-2): Here the maximum size of the cache is 'n'
+2. f(i, j) = max(f(i+1, j), f(i, j+1): Here the maxumum size of the cache is ixj.

 # The two types of DP